yashbonde/general-perceivers/docs/source/stories.1.rst

 1. Quick Dopamine
 =================

-Perceiver can consume any kind of data that you give to this, we have added exmaples to test that hypothesis out.
+Perceiver can consume any kind of data that you give to this, the examples added here demonstrate how powerful this approach can be.
 I have added code for the following:

 #. [`link <https://github.com/yashbonde/general-perceivers/blob/master/examples/train_cifar.py>`_] **Image classification:**
     Training a CIFAR10 model, the input image is flattened to a 2D array with shape ``[1024,3]`` and